 An understanding of the English Revolution is crucial ... formed in the crucible of "Oliver's Days."
 The mixture of politics, religion, economics, and military experience suffused the thinking of all who had come of age in the twenty years prior to 1660.
 The future colonists of North Carolina had been exposed to all these ideas....

-Northern Irish historian and Wright State University, Dayton, Ohio, Professor of History, NOELEEN McILVENNA presents key insights on English colonialism.
-"These ideas, ... and all those very mutinous people, eventually became accepted as the quintessential American values."
-Noeleen McIlvenna,
+Northern Irish historian and Professor of History at Wright State University, Dayton, Ohio, Noeleen McIlveena presents key insights on English colonialism.
+"These ideas, ... and all those very mutinous people, eventually became accepted as the quintessential American values." – Noeleen McIlvenna,

 Must see BIO clip - 2:46 min: